premcharan11/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_12_explore_compliance_mgr.md

      ![](../Images/module4/lab12/new3.png)

 1. From the top of the page, select **Assessment templates**.
 This page lists the available templates.
-You can crate assessments for your organization by using an existing template or you can create a new template.
+You can create assessments for your organization by using an existing template or you can create a new template.

      ![](../Images/module4/lab12/new4.png)